caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 var output = (from y in values select (y + 1) * 2).Where(x => x > 0).OrderBy(x => x);
 ```

+In my opinion this is probably a bad idea unless you want to try to confuse people.

 You can also include a join clause in a query expression.
 The equivalent of our example from above:

 ```